ghepting/javascript-video-scrubber/README.md

-Created by Gary Hepting and the Dev Team at Emerge Interactive Visit Emerge Interctive at http://emergeinteractive.com/
+Created by Gary Hepting and the Dev Team at Emerge Interactive Visit Emerge Interctive at [http://emergeinteractive.com/]

+View the live demo at [http://emergeinteractive.com/demos/javascript-video-scrubber/]

 OVERVIEW: